DarkStarSword/3d-fixes/Far Cry Primal/README.md

 3. Disable Motion Blur in the settings

-4. If using SLI, lower the water quality slightly to drastically improve the framerate.
+4. If using SLI, lower the water quality 'High' to improve the framerate and reduce stuttering.

 HUD Modes
 ---------